Where would we be without our colourful tourists?

 The most intriguing national story this week, at least in my book, was the yarn involving French tourist Cedric Rault-Verpre.

-The 27-year-old had hitchhiker had to make unscheduled appearances in both Greymouth and Christchurch district courts for attacking a West Coast road sign.
+The 27-year-old hitchhiker to make unscheduled appearances in both Greymouth and Christchurch district courts for attacking a West Coast road sign.

 Initial reports said he became frustrated as he had his thumb out for four days on the coast without a single ride.